shubham93g/CZ4004-Assignment/README.md

 See Report.pdf for a quick and serious overview

-See the video for a retrospectively funny overview
+See the video for a retrospectively funny overview.
+Skip to the 1 minute mark to see the result.